 As with any hormonal imbalance, there are many reasons a woman may find her progesterone levels dropping too low.
 Levels natural decrease as a woman ages.
 But one of the biggest reasons for low progesterone is stress — just like in adrenal fatigue.

 Your body is designed to balance its own hormones.
-In the case of progesterone, it should be balanced by estrogen.
-But if estrogen takes over, big problems result.
+Progesterone should be balanced by estrogen.
+But if estrogen takes over, big problems ensue.

 And there are so many factors that contribute to estrogen dominance, including chemicals in the environment, hormone replacement therapy, the food we eat, and stress.
 A hysterectomy or oophorectomy can also cause a substantial dip in progesterone production.